aaronmsimon/unity-kings-of-the-beach/README.md

 - lots of testing code for Teammate that needs to be cleaned up
 - add ballSO property private fields
 - probably need to change ballstate.bump to inair/active/inplay/etc
+- make skills a scriptable object for all different players
+- is TargetDestroyedEvent still needed?

 #### Concepts/Ideas
 - use right stick to reach for ball on dig